icann/rdap-conformance-tool/docs/2019_gtld/response/domain.md

 Test group: [rdapResponseProfile_2_4_2_and_2_4_3_Validation]

 The following steps should be used to test the RDAP protocol section 2.
-4. 2 and 2.4.3  of the RDAP_Response_Profile_2_1:
+4. 2 and 2.4.3  of the RDAP Response Profile 2.1:

 1. For the _entity_ with the registrar role within the topmost object, validate that a _publicIds_ member is included.
 ```json